 One of Britain’s most notorious narcotics kingpins and horse racing fraudsters Brian Wright has been released from jail after serving half of his 30-year sentence.

-The Milkman, as he was known due to his ability to ‘always deliver’, sent shockwaves through the sport when it was revealed his firm, The Racing Organisation, was making significant profits based upon the inside information from a number of jockeys and stable workers, including the disgraced Graham Bradley.
+The Milkman, as he was known due to his ability to ‘always deliver’, sent shockwaves through the sport when it was revealed his firm, The Racing Organisation, was making significant yields based upon the inside information from a number of jockeys and stable workers, including the disgraced Graham Bradley.

 When he wasn’t involved in one of the most significant fixing rings in horse racing history, the colourful Wright also ran a substantial drug empire, importing vast amounts of cocaine from Colombia to resell on British streets.